An accredited individual who is qualified to determine the economic value of a company or business is a professional business valuator.

 What does a business valuation specialist do?

-These individuals work with various businesses across many industries to ensure that there is an effective analysis of the company’s value.
+These individuals work with various businesses across many industries to ensure that there is an effective analysis of the company’s value and business worth.

 Although the reasons for obtaining a business valuation may vary, appraisers’ approach to conducting such analysis tends to be standard.
 In general, they assess the financial health of a business by considering its team, assets, earnings, growth, and losses within the context of its specific industry.